Alcohol addiction, also known as an alcohol use disorder, refers to the inability to control drinking despite negative consequences.

 Sandstone Care provides age specific care for those who struggle with substance use, mental health, and co-occurring disorders.
 We have treatment centers throughout the United States.

 Co-occurring disorders refer to being diagnosed with substance use and mental health disorders.
-It can be difficult to determine whether one disorder led to the other, but co-occurring disorders can make it more complex when it comes to treatment.
+It can be difficult to determine whether one disorder led to the other, but co-occurring disorders can make it more complex when it comes to the recovery process and substance use disorder treatment.

 If someone has existing mental health illnesses, such as depression or anxiety, alcohol can worsen the symptoms.
-Additionally, if a teen has an alcohol addiction, they may experience negative emotions when not drinking.
+Additionally, if a teen needs to use alcohol to function, they may experience negative emotions when not drinking.

 The Continuum of Care